-Force Output Compare In non-PWM Waveform Generation modes, the match output of the comparator can be forced by writing a one to the Force Output Compare (FOC2) bit.
-Forcing Compare Match will not set the OCF2 Flag or reload/clear the timer, but the OC2 pin will be updated as if a real Compare Match had occurred (the COM21:0 bits settings define whether the OC2 pin is set, cleared or toggled).
-Compare Match Blocking by TCNT2 Write All CPU write operations to the TCNT2 Register will block any Compare Match that occurs in the next timer clock cycle, even when the timer is stopped.
+17.5.1 Force Output Compare

+In non-PWM waveform generation modes, the match output of the comparator can be forced by writing a one to the Force Output Compare (FOC2) bit.
+Forcing compare match will not set the OCF2 Flag or reload/clear the timer, but the OC2 pin will be updated as if a real compare match had occurred (the COM21:0 bits settings define whether the OC2 pin is set, cleared or toggled).

+17.5.2 Compare Match Blocking by TCNT2 Write

+All CPU write operations to the TCNT2 Register will block any compare match that occurs in the next timer clock cycle, even when the timer is stopped.
 This feature allows OCR2 to be initialized to the same value as TCNT2 without triggering an interrupt when the Timer/Counter clock is enabled.

-Using the Output Compare Unit Since writing TCNT2 in any mode of operation will block all compare matches for one timer clock cycle, there are risks involved when changing TCNT2 when using the Output Compare channel, independently of whether the Timer/Counter is running or not.
-If the value written to TCNT2 equals the OCR2 value, the Compare Match will be missed, resulting in incorrect waveform generation.
+17.5.3 Using the Output Compare Unit

+Since writing TCNT2 in any mode of operation will block all compare matches for one timer clock cycle, there are risks involved when changing TCNT2 when using the output compare unit, independently of whether the Timer/Counter is running or not.
+If the value written to TCNT2 equals the OCR2 value, the compare match will be missed, resulting in incorrect waveform generation.
 Similarly, do not write the TCNT2 value equal to BOTTOM when the counter is downcounting.

 The setup of the OC2 should be performed before setting the Data Direction Register for the port pin to output.
 The easiest way of setting the OC2 value is to use the Force Output Compare (FOC2) strobe bit in Normal mode.
-The OC2 Register keeps its value even when changing between waveform generation modes.
-Be aware that the COM21:0 bits are not double buffered together with the compare value.
+The OC2 Register keeps its value even when changing between Waveform Generation modes.